ArashRabbani/Superpixels_PNM/README.md

 % the image
 Res=5; %micron/pixel

-% Making a random gaussain geometry to play with, 0 is void sapce and 1 is
+% Making a random Gaussain geometry to play with, 0 is void sapce and 1 is
-% solid space
-A=imgaussfilt3(rand([100,100,100]),2); A=A>quantile(A,.22);
+% solid space, here we set an arbitrary porosity of 22% A=imgaussfilt3(rand([100,100,100]),2); A=A>quantile(A,.22);

 % Extracting the pore network via superpixels method